openjdk/jextract/README.md

 `jextract` can be built using `gradle`, as follows (on Windows, `gradlew.bat` should be used instead).

 (**Note**: Run the Gradle build with a Java version appropriate for the Gradle version.
-For example, Gradle 7.5.1 support JDK 18.
+For example, Gradle 7.5.1 supports JDK 18.
 Please checkout the Gradle release notes page for the appropate JDK version needed for builds)